Shirakumo/lichat-protocol/README.md

 - `:real-name` The user's real-life name.
 - `:status` May be `"away"`, or some arbitrary status description.

-The `user-info` update is changed to now hold an optional `shirakumo:info` field that is an association list.
+The `user-info` update is changed to now hold an optional `info` field that is an association list.

 A new update called `set-user-info` is introduced.
 It is a `text-update`.
 It holds a `key` field that must be a symbol describing the info to set.